Solar vs Lunar Timekeeping

 They answer different questions and serve different purposes.

-The 13-Month Solar Sidereal Alchemic System is intentionally solar—by design, not omission—providing a stable rhythmic framework aligned with seasonal and environmental reality.
+The Solar Path is intentionally solar — by design, not omission — providing a stable rhythmic framework aligned with seasonal and environmental reality rather than symbolic or corrective cycles.

 Authorship Note